Jaspertzx/AwesomeGICBank/README.md

 If you would like to start anew, you may enter:
 - `rm .\AwesomeGICData\ -Recurse` (Windows Powershell)
 - `rmdir AwesomeGICData /s` (Windows Terminal)
+- or simply delete the folder called `AwesomeGICData` in your file explorer

 in your terminal, in the same directory where you have executed the Jar file.
 This command will delete the folder created in the directory from which you ran the Jar file, and remove all statements